 Building the Hive

 You can either purchase a pre-built hive or build your own.
-Basically the hive consists of long sheets that lay side by side like folders in a cabinet.
-They can easily be pulled out and scrapped off.
+Basically, the hive consists of long sheets that lay side by side like folders in a cabinet.
+They can easily be pulled out and scraped off.

 What Type of Bees